-If you have questions about this document or would like additional information, please contact: Meg Porcella at meg.porcella@vermont.gov
+If you have questions about this document or would like additional information, please contact: Meg Porcella at meg.porcella@vermont.gov.

-- 3. Ensure students who struggle receive all instruction from highly skilled teachers; - 4.
-Create or strengthen a systems-wide approach to supporting positive student behaviors based on expert support; and - 5.
+- 2. Provide additional instructional time outside core subjects aligned to the core instruction, to students who struggle, rather than providing interventions instead of core instruction. - 3.
+Ensure students who struggle receive all instruction from highly skilled teachers. - 4.
+Create or strengthen a systems-wide approach to supporting positive student behaviors based on expert support. - 5.
 Provide students having more intensive support needs with specialized instruction from skilled and trained experts.

-In 2019, the AOE published the Act 173 Framing Document.
-This document determined that the best approach to responding to Act 173, at the local level, would be for LEAs to assess and strengthen their four Act 173 Systems Levers: Education Support Teams (EST), Coordinated Curriculum, Local Comprehensive Assessment Systems (LCAS), and Needs Based Professional Learning (NBPL).
+In 2019, the AOE published the Act 173 Technical Guidance: Developing Systems to Support the Success of All Students.
+This document stated that the best approach to responding to Act 173, at the local level, would be for LEAs to assess and strengthen their four Act 173 Systems Levers: Education Support Teams (EST), Coordinated Curriculum, Local Comprehensive Assessment Systems (LCAS), and Needs-based Professional Learning (NBPL).